docQodly/docs/docs/studio/design-webforms/events.md

 ### Navigate to Shared Folder Content

 Accessing content stored in the **Shared** folder follows a process similar to [navigating to external links](#navigate-to-external-links).
 You have the option to display items from this folder, like images, in either a new tab or the current tab by specifying the image path (e.g., `/$shared/visuals/banner.png`) in the "Select Target" field.
+Ensure that the path begins with `/$shared`.

 :::tip
 When the path points to a file, it doesn't open it in a new tab but instead initiates a download.